DanielTamiru/vimitation/README.md

 ### Getting Started
-Simply run `make` and the Makefile should build an executable called `vimitation`.
+run `make` and the Makefile should build an executable called `vimitation`.

 ### Features